 7.7 You acknowledge that the limitations of liability contained in this clause 7 are a fair and reasonable allocation of the commercial risk between you and us.
 The provisions of this clause 7 will continue to apply after termination or expiry of this Licence Agreement.

 8. Charges and Payments

 8.1 You shall pay us the fees for the supply and access to the Software and related Support and any fees for any other Services agreed between you and ourselves (“Charges”) as set out in the relevant Order Form.

 8.2 You must pay our invoices strictly within the period indicated on the Order Form regardless of your access or use of the Software and in the absence of a payment period you are to pay all invoices in full the day following the date of issue of the invoice or under the terms of your direct debit mandate.

-8.3 If you are late in paying any valid invoices we may (at our sole discretion and upon reasonable notice) either (i) suspend your access to and use of the Software until you have settled such invoices in full or (ii) charge interest on all unpaid amounts.
+8.3 If you are late in paying any valid invoices we may (at our sole discretion and upon reasonable notice) either (i) suspend your access to and use of the Software and/or any Services until you have settled such invoices in full or (ii) charge interest on all unpaid amounts.
 Interest will be payable from the date of issue of the invoice until the date of payment.
-The rate of interest will be 4% per month above the base rate for the time being of the Bank of England.
+The rate of interest will be 4% per annum above the base rate for the time being of the Bank of England.

-8.4 All Charges and other sums payable under this Licence Agreement are exclusive of UK Value Added Tax and/or equivalent taxes in other countries which will be added and payable by you at the applicable rate and all sums due shall be paid in full without set-off, counter claim or deduction.
+8.4 All Charges and other sums payable under this Licence Agreement are exclusive of UK Value Added Tax and/or equivalent taxes in other countries which will be added and payable by you at the applicable rate and all sums due shall be paid in full without set-off, counterclaim or deduction.

 8.5 You will notify us in writing within fourteen (14) business days of receipt of an invoice if you consider an invoice to be incorrect or invalid for any reason failing which you will raise no objection to any such invoice and shall make full payment in accordance with it.